HL7/davinci-pct/input/pagecontent/use_cases.md

 **Waive NSA Rights Consent Example Scenario**

-The diagram below shows examples of how a patient may provide or withhold consent for no surprises act protections, and how that could change the resulting AEOB from the payer.
+The diagram below shows examples of how a patient may provide or withhold consent for no surprises act protections using the balanceBilling extension on the GFE, and how that could change the resulting AEOB from the payer.

 ![Balance Billing](GFEbalanceBilling.png){:style="float: none;"}